Elango-Sagravia/geo-politics/outstatic/content/articles/jimmy-carter-top-10-moments.md

 ![President Jimmy Carter delivers his televised energy crisis speech from the Oval Office in 1979, shown on a vintage television screen.](/images/jimmy-carter-energy-crisis-speech-tv-AzOD.png)

-*President Jimmy Carter delivers a nationally televised address from the Oval Office.
+source-*President Jimmy Carter delivers a nationally televised address from the Oval Office.
 Source: Simon Hertnon's Upstream Philosophy*

 ### A speech that shaped Jimmy Carter history